johnfedoruk/bangular/aio/content/guide/testing.md

-The `DashboardComponent` depends on the Angular router and the `HeroService`.
+The `DashboardComponent` depends on the Bangular router and the `HeroService`.
 You'd probably have to replace them both with test doubles, which is a lot of work.
 The router seems particularly challenging.